kubernetes/website/content/en/docs/concepts/architecture/control-plane-node-communication.md

 Kubernetes has a "hub-and-spoke" API pattern.
 All API usage from nodes (or the pods they run) terminates at the API server.
 None of the other control plane components are designed to expose remote services.
-The API server is configured to listen for remote connections on a secure HTTPS port (typically 443) with one or more forms of client [authentication](/docs/reference/access-authn-authz/authentication/) enabled.
+The API server is to listen for remote connections on a secure HTTPS port (typically 443) with one or more forms of client [authentication](/docs/reference/access-authn-authz/authentication/) enabled.
 One or more forms of [authorization](/docs/reference/access-authn-authz/authorization/) should be